gordielachance/bbpress-votes/readme.txt

 1. A single reply with score, vote up and vote down links (top) and vote log (after reply content)

 == Changelog ==

+= 1.2 =
+* Use Dashicons instead of fontAwesome.
+* Migrate options page

 = 1.1.0 =
 * supports unvoting (by reclicking the link)
 * "sort by votes" link before topics loop